clementjumel/plathon/README.md

-# General GitHub repository template
+# Arkhn Data Team's Project Template

-Custom template for Git projects.
+This repository is a template for Arkhn's data team Python projects.

-All heavy data stuff must be inside a folder `/data/` and will be Git-ignored.
+All heavy data stuff must be inside a folder `/data/` and will be git-ignored.

+## Annexe
+### Formatting
-## Black
+#### Black
-This repository implements Black to re-format its code.
-Black's configuration file is `/.pyproject.toml`.
+Arkhn's data team uses Black to reformat its code.
+Black's configuration file is `/pyproject.toml`.
+The only notable parameter is that we use `--line-length=100`.

-## Flake8
+#### Flake8
-This repository implements Flake9 to re-format its code.
+Arkhn's data team uses Flake8 to reformat its code.
 Flake8's configuration file is `/.flake8`.

-## Pre-commit
-In this repository, pre-commit is available.
-To use it, you must install it, running `pre-commit install` at the root of this repository.
-Pre-commit configuration file is ` /.pre-commit-config.yaml`.
-In addition to a few sanity checks, this pre-commit set-up implements Black's and Flake8's reformatting.
+The only notable parameter is that we use `--max-line-length=100`.

+### Testing
+This repository implements tests in the `/tests/` folder.
+To run these tests, install `pytest` and simply run the command `pytest` at the root of this repository.

+### Contributing
+If you want to contribute to this repository, make sure you run the test (running the command `pytest`) before pushing anything.

+Furthermore, we use `pre-commit` to run a variety of sanity checks and Black and Flake8's reformatting before committing anything.
+Therefore, if you want to contribute, please download `pre-commit` (e.g. `pip install pre-commit`) and install it on this repository through `pre-commit install` run at the root of this repository. `pre-commit`'s configuration file is `/.pre-commit-config.yaml`.